 Refer to: Employer Withholding Filing Obligations for additional information on withholding Arizona income tax.

-To compute the amount of tax to withhold from compensation paid to employees for services performed in Arizona, an employee must complete Arizona Form A-4, Arizona Withholding Percentage Election, within the first five days of employment.
-If the employee does not complete the form, the employer must withhold Arizona income tax at the rate of 2.7% until the employee elects a different withholding rate.
-Refer to the Employer’s Instructions for Arizona Form A-4 for further information.
+To compute the amount of tax to withhold from compensation paid to employees for services performed in Arizona, all new employees subject to Arizona income tax withholding must complete Arizona Form A-4, Arizona Withholding Percentage Election within five days of employment.
+If the new employee fails to complete Arizona Form A-4 within 5 days of hire, the employer must withhold Arizona income tax at the rate of 2.0% until the employee elects a different withholding rate.

 No Arizona income tax withholding shall be deducted or retained from: